daemonginger/data-challenge-winners/README.md

 # data-challenge-winners
-Repo for the data challenge of the SD207 course at Télécom ParisTech.
-June 2016
+Data challenge of the SD207 course at Télécom ParisTech in June, 2016

 The task consisted in detecting insulting messages from social media.
 The data was taken from a Kaggle challenge.